 Dynamic patients: The reality of nursing in an acute care setting is that patients are dynamic… meaning they can (and often do) change at any point.
 What started as a “simple, stable” patient, can become one whose condition is critical and unstable.

-I always hope I make the right decision for the assignment every day, but reality is that sometimes my choice turns out to be less than ideal.
+I always hope I make the right decision for the assignment every day, but the reality is that sometimes my choice turns out to be less than ideal.
 While on the outside, I will assure you that sometimes things happen, and point out why teamwork is so essential to nursing… inside I tend to beat myself up when I see you overwhelmed or frustrated.

 There are A LOT of technical skills that need to be developed during orientation.
 This can be things like, starting IVs, drawing blood, changing central line dressings, and inserting feeding tubes, among many others.
 They are things that are easily checked off on a list… and add to the feeling of accomplishment.
 For this reason, you may tend to focus on these tasks.
 It’s normal.